Sbozzolo/kuibit/docs/grid_data.rst

 useful for computations that involve the coordinates.

-As it is the case for :py:class:`~.UniformGridData`, also :py:class:`~.HierarchicalGridData` can be derived along a direction with :py:meth:`~.grid_data.HierarchicalGridData.partial_derived`, or the gradient can be calculated with :py:meth:`~.grid_data.HierarchicalGridData.gradient`.
+As it is the case for :py:class:`~.UniformGridData`, also :py:class:`~.HierarchicalGridData` can be differentiated along a direction with :py:meth:`~.grid_data.HierarchicalGridData.partial_differentiated`, or the gradient can be calculated with :py:meth:`~.grid_data.HierarchicalGridData.gradient`.
 In both cases, the order of the derivative can be specified.
 The derivative are numerical with finite difference.
 The result is a